-Stone and granite exteriors are popular choices in the Claremore and greater Oklahoma area, but there are many beautiful traditional homes featuring siding available in the area.
+Stone and granite exteriors are popular choices in the Claremore and greater Oklahoma area.
+There are also many beautiful traditional homes featuring siding available in the area.
 Given the crazy weather we get in Oklahoma, it’s always a good idea to have a home inspection done before you buy.

-As mentioned, Claremore, Oklahoma is a very affordable community with the average listing price for homes for sale reported at $169,000.
+As mentioned, Claremore homes for sale are very affordable in a great community with the average listing price for homes for sale reported at $169,000.
 The median sale price of Claremore homes for sale is $154,000.
-I have seen homes in Claremore sell for under $50,000 to over a million.
-There is usually a wide range of homes for sale in the Claremore Ok area.
+Homes in Claremore can sell for under $50,000 to over a million.
+There is usually a wide range of homes for sale in Claremore OK.

 Looking to buy or sell a home?
 Have questions?
 Call me (918)730-7075